treymo/dotfiles/README.md

 Simply download and run ./installDotfiles.

-Don't forget to run :BundleInstall in vim to install plugings.
+Don't forget to install Vundle.vim and run :BundleInstall to install other plugins.